ublk-org/sbitmap/README.md

 ## Credits

-Based on the Linux kernel's sbitmap implementation by Jens Axboe and Facebook contributors.
+Based on the Linux kernel's sbitmap implementation by Jens Axboe and other contributors.